Kumi Naidoo: Later work

 In November 2022, Naidoo released the first instalment of his memoirs.
-Titled, Letters to My Mother: The Making of a Troublemaker the book tells how his mother’s suicide when he was just 15 years old acted as a catalyst for his journey into radical action against the apartheid regime.
-Letters to My Mother: The Making of a Troublemaker, is Naidoo's second book.
-His first, titled Boiling Point: Can Citizen Action Save the World? looked at the urgency of the climate crisis and Naidoo's reflections on how we need to unite as humanity to face this challenge.
+Titled Letters to My Mother: The Making of a Troublemaker the book tells how his mother’s suicide when he was just 15 years old acted as a catalyst for his journey into radical action against the apartheid regime.
+Letters to My Mother: The Making of a Troublemaker is Naidoo's second book.
+His first, titled Boiling Point: Can Citizen Action Save the World?, looked at the urgency of the climate crisis and Naidoo's reflections on how we need to unite as humanity to face this challenge.

-Kumi Naidoo's current roles as at December 2022 include: